Admission requirements for dog handlers

 These expenses can be reduced or avoided completely by:

 - Sharing the cost between multiple teams requiring certification at the same time/place.

 - If a team fails the certification it can retake the certification in four weeks.

 - If the team fails again it must wait three (3) months before retaking the certification.

 - The cost for retaking the certification is 80,00 Euro, plus travel and lodging expenses for the evaluator.

 The Bed Bug Foundation will aim to have at least four (4) to six (6) certifications a year throughout Europe.
 These will be published on the BBF website.

 At BBF certification sites there will be no traveling fees due for the evaluators.

 Anyone can request to host a certification.
-At these certifications the travel fees will be due.
+At these certifications assessor travel fees will be due.